-One of the reasons that has been suggested for Facebook’s decision to discontinue its analytics offering is the fact that all of that data is easily accessible through other services, such as Google Analytics and Facebook’s own Business Suite.
-If your web or social media analytics are handled by a full-service marketing agency like Informatics, it’s likely that your team is already running on other platforms, making this change a non-event.
+One of the reasons that has been suggested for Facebook’s decision is the fact that all of the data available through its analytics platform is easily accessible through other services, such as Google Analytics and Facebook’s own Business Suite.
+If your analytics are handled by a full-service marketing agency like Informatics, it’s likely that your team is already running your analytics through other platforms, making this change a non-event.

 Facebook is recommending that those users transition to its other business tools, including Business Suite (which may or may not be available to you yet), Ads Manager and Events Manager, to manage your data.
 You can find more about the change and those platforms here.

 Arguably, the more important change impacting Facebook now revolves around Apple’s recent launch of iOS 14.5, which will allow users to prohibit certain data collection and sharing with apps like Facebook unless they explicitly opt in.

 Facebook has warned that Apple’s decision will limit both “ads personalization and performance reporting” on the web and in its apps, although iOS 14.5’s ultimate impact on advertisers’ ability to target advertising remains to be seen.